strimzi/strimzi.github.io/_posts/2023-10-31-kafka-consumer-client-essentials.md

                         pendingOffsets.clear();
                     }
                 } catch (OffsetOutOfRangeException | NoOffsetForPartitionException e) {
-                    // Handle offset errors
-                    System.out.println("Invalid or no offset found, using latest");
+                    // Handle invalid offset or no offset found errors when auto.reset.policy is not set System.out.println("Invalid or no offset found, and auto.reset.policy unset, using latest");
                     consumer.seekToEnd(e.partitions());
                     consumer.commitSync();
                 } catch (Exception e) {